Warning signs of basement water damage in an Oklahoma home including water stains and efflorescence

 If you notice cracks in your basement, a professional crack repair assessment can determine whether the issue is cosmetic or structural, and whether waterproofing is needed to prevent water from entering through those openings.

-How to Monitor Basement Cracks
+How to Tell if Basement Cracks Are Getting Worse

 Place a pencil mark at the end of each crack and note the date.
 Measure the width with a ruler or crack gauge monthly.
 Any crack that widens, shifts, or begins to show moisture should be evaluated by a professional.
 This simple tracking method helps distinguish between normal settling and active structural movement.